iterative/katacoda-scenarios/tutorials/versioning/step3.md

    training process.

-   To record the state of the project after the second training, let's commit these modifications to GIT.
+   To record the state of the project after the second training, let's commit these modifications to Git.
 Let's also mark the second version of the dataset, model and metrics with another tag:

    `git status`{{execute}}